AEspinosaDev/AEspinosaDev/README.md

   </a>
   <br>
   </br>
-  Click on the images to go the specific pages.
+  Click on the images to go to the specific pages.

 </p>
  <br>